 The Morgan State House is Albany's ultimate urban inn, and you can find it right across from Washington Park.
 They offer beautifully appointed guest rooms in their main building, and while each one is unique in style and amenities, they all come with luxurious beds and pillows to ensure you have a good night's sleep.
 A continental breakfast is available for guests daily.

-Or, stay at the conveniently located Fairfield Inn & Suites Albany Downtown, which is up the road from the Times Union Center.
+Or, stay at the conveniently located Fairfield Inn & Suites Albany Downtown, which is up the road from the MVP Arena (the former Times Union Center).
 This modern hotel combines outstanding service with comfortable guest rooms and excellent amenities.
 They have traditional guest rooms with one or two beds and spacious suites, some of which have a fireplace or whirlpool tub.
 Fairfield Inn & Suites is currently offering complimentary breakfast to-go options.

 Saturday Morning: Take an Energizing Hike at the Albany Pine Bush Preserve

 After waking up and eating a hearty breakfast, seize the day with a winter hike at the popular Albany Pine Bush Preserve.
 This 3,350-acre preserve is located about 11 miles outside of downtown Albany, and it's open to the public year round.
 While some people enjoy cross-country skiing and snowshoeing at the Pine Bush during snowy winters, a nature hike is just as much fun when there's no snow.
 It's a great way to kick off your Saturday adventures, and visitors can explore 20+ miles of multi-use trails that travel through pine barrens, over sand dunes, and through forests and ravines.

 Saturday Afternoon: Dine on Delicious Pub Fare in a Historic Setting